DissectMalware/XLMMacroDeobfuscator/README.md

 # XLMMacroDeobfuscator
-It extracts obfuscated XLM macros from macrosheets and then attempts to deobfuscated.
-Currently, it can only deobfuscate documents that are used in ZLoader champaign.
+This deobfuscator is mainly developed to deobfuscate XLM macros used in Zloader campaign.
+Malicious documents in this campaign relies on CHAR and FORMULA function to obfuscated their macro.